|

 - Night They Raided Minsky's, The *** - Not exactly a musical,

-but Bert Lahr is on hand in this recreation of the final days of
+but Bert Lahr (who died during production) is on hand for this recreation

 - Oliver! **** - The stage hit based on Dickens' Oliver Twist